How Does a Scuba Diving Regulator Work?

 The first stage of a demand valve regulator is a diaphragm-operated valve.
 The diaphragm is a thin, flexible membrane that separates the high pressure air in the scuba tank from the intermediate pressure air in the regulator.
 When the diver inhales, the diaphragm moves down, which opens a valve that allows air to flow into the second stage.
 When the diver exhales, the diaphragm moves up, which closes the valve and stops the flow of air.

-Read More How to listen to music while scuba diving
+Read More How much does a scuba diving course cost

 The second stage of a demand valve regulator is a piston-operated valve.
 The piston is a small, cylindrical piece of metal that moves up and down inside the second stage body.
 When the diver inhales, the piston moves up, which opens a valve that allows air to flow into the diver’s mouth.
 When the diver exhales, the piston moves down, which closes the valve and stops the flow of air.